DUI FAQs (Part 2)

 Alabama utilizes a two tier court system to try misdemeanor cases.
 The first level, or first tier, is the municipal court for cases made by municipal (city) police officers.
 There are over 230 municipal courts operating in Alabama.
 Each municipal court operates under its own schedule.
 In some cities, such as Mobile, Montgomery, Huntsville, and Birmingham, trial sessions are conducted daily or several times each week.
 In other cities, trials are held bi-weekly or monthly, depending on the court's schedule.
 The district court is used for cases made by state and county officers.
 Each of Alabama's 67 counties has one district court.
 In most district courts, trial sessions are generally conducted weekly or bi-weekly.

 The trial in a municipal or district court is before a judge only.
 All testimony is given under oath; however, there is no court reporter and no trial transcript is made.
 The rules of evidence are often loosely applied.
-Trials in municipal or district court are generally short in duration and are often completed in less than 20 minutes.
+Trials in municipal or district court are generally short in duration and are often completed in less than 20 to 30 minutes.
 Trials taking longer than 30 minutes are out of the ordinary.

 The prosecution will go forward with the arresting officer's testimony using a form outline of standard questions.
 The defense attorney will then cross-examine the arresting officer.
 The key to winning any DUI case is by thorough and effective cross-examination of the arresting officer.